sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/vedagaNitam/shrIdharAchAryaH/pATIgaNitam_TIkAsanAthIkRtam.md

 5X20
 =64.

     Ex.
-51. If 3 camels of 10 years of age get 108 *purâṇas*, say then what will 5 camels of 9 years of [age get.](# "A closely similar example occurs in GT, p.
+51. If 3 camels of 10 years of age get 108 *purâṇas*, say then what will 5 camels of 9 years of age get.[^513]

+[^513]: "A closely similar example occurs in GT, p.
 82, vs. 110.
 AlsoCf.
 GSS, v.
-39.")
+39."